Friday, 18 August 2017

 "Ruthie!" he screeched.
 "Tell him to wait!"

 Alas, the noise of the dense morning traffic ensured that Danny's cries went unheard.
-He hoisted his bag onto his shoulder and started to run, zig-zagging round a mum with a pushchair holding another child's hand, and a group of dawdling schoolgirls.
+He hoisted his bag onto his shoulder and started to run, zig-zagging round a mum with a pushchair and a group of dawdling schoolgirls.
 His bag fell off his shoulder and he stopped to hoist it back on; he had to catch that bus.
 Missing it would mean an eighteen minute wait for the next, which meant he would be ten minutes late for his photography class.
 Monday mornings were bad enough without disapproval from photography tutor Jim Duncan, the worst stickler for punctuality in the whole college.

 The traffic was slow.
 Maybe he could make it.
 When he was about twenty yards short, though, he heard the whoosh of the doors closing, and the wretched vehicle began to move off.